drcassar/viscnet/README.md

 If you find bugs or have questions, please open an issue.
 PRs are most welcome.

 ## How to cite
-Cassar, D. R. Reproducible gray-box neural network for predicting the fragility index and the temperature-dependency of viscosity. arXiv:2007.03719 [cond-mat, physics:physics] (2020).
+Cassar, D.R.
+(2021).
+ViscNet: Neural network for predicting the fragility index and the temperature-dependency of viscosity.
+Acta Materialia 206, 116602.

 ## Database licenses
 Portions of the data from these databases are used and available in this repository: